-Eureka Ergonomic Adjustable Footrest– Great Footrest Stool with 3 lockable Angles
+Eureka Ergonomic Adjustable Footrest– Large Footrest with Perfect 20 Degree Tilt

 Overall, the footrest is superbly built – a black rubber surface supported by a bronze metal frame for them professional vibes.
 The rubber-lined feet should prevent the footrest from moving on any surface.
 For eco-friendly buyers, Eureka notes that this product is made using environmentally friendly TPR rubber.